 Students earn 12 – 15 credits while enrolled in the La Plata sponsored semester program.
 A representative list of classes can be found below.

-All coursework completed on the La Plata program is reflected as W&M credit.
+All coursework in the La Plata program must be completed and submitted while in Argentina.
+Credits are reflected as W&M credit.
 Grades appear on students’ W&M transcripts and are calculated into GPA’s.

 Upon arrival, students must take an intensive Spanish language course to familiarize themselves with the unique aspects of Argentine Spanish.
 Students also take three other specific core courses offered by the Comisión in the area of Human Rights.
 One of the three courses, Intro to Historical & Current Argentine Society serves to introduce students to the historical context that gave rise to the Comisión's work, and to orient students in their selection of internships.
 Students may choose internships in one of several areas, depending on their interests; recent internship experiences include collaborations with the Comisión's Archive of Police Intelligence, their Committee on Torture, their Jóvenes y Memoria programs and their Memory museum.